maarsej/tweeter/README.md

 # Tweeter Project by Jacob Maarse

 Tweeter is a simple, single-page Twitter clone.
 This project was built on a provided express server which managed the routes and the data transfer between the client and server.
-The initial html page was manipulated with additional code as well as CSS in order to provide a more aestethic and functional environment.
-This styling, in addition to the use of jquery, provide a superior ability for the user to interact with the web app.
-Continuing with this trend, ajax was added for the seamless addition of tweets to the feed.
+The initial html page was manipulated with additional code as well as CSS in order to provide a more aesthetic and functional environment.
+This styling, in addition to the use of jquery, provide a better environment for user interaction.
+Continuing with this trend, ajax was added for the seamless addition of new tweets to the feed.
 Finally, in order to allow tweets to persist through a server restart, a database (mongoDB) was added, with some slight modifications made to code that handled the data such that the user experience remained unaltered.

 ### Prerequisites